Calcium and calcium supplements: Achieving the right balance

 |51 and older

-Your body needs vitamin D to absorb calcium.
-For this reason, some calcium supplements contain vitamin D. A few foods naturally contain small amounts of vitamin D, such as canned salmon with bones, and egg yolks.
+To absorb calcium, your body also needs vitamin D. A few foods naturally contain small amounts of vitamin D, such as canned salmon with bones and egg yolks.
 You can also get vitamin D from fortified foods and sun exposure.
 The RDA for vitamin D is 600 international units (15 micrograms) a day for most adults.

 See more In-depth